jrdeslippe/perfportsite/docs/perfport/strategy.md

 * Maintaining a rigorours test-suite and automated regression test framework on multiple platforms
 * Developing code in a modular way that abstracts performance-critical regions

+The [Better Scientific Software (BSSw)](https://bssw.io/) site is a valuable resource---a hub for sharing information and educating about best practices.

 ## Developing a Performance Portability Strategy

 We noted in the introduction that the KNL and NVIDIA GPU architectures had a lot in common, including wide "vectors" or "warps," as well as multiple tiers of memory, including on-package memory.
 However, before diving into to any particular performance-portability programming model, it is important to develop a high-level strategy for how a given problem best maps to these similar architecture features.
 In exploring various approaches to performance portability, we have found that different strategies can exist for exploiting these similarities.